 Where to look for information on graduate employers

-Make sure you look at our employer profiles and make the employer’s website a port of call for your initial investigations – look at both the careers section and the main corporate site.
+Make sure you look at our employer hubs and then make the employer’s website and LinkedIn pages a port of call for your initial investigations – on an employer's website look at both the careers section and the main corporate sections.
 As well as information about the graduate programme and application process, read recent press releases, and scan financial and market reports.

 Draw on a range of sources to build a fuller picture of the employer’s sector and follow stories in the news.
 In general, it’s useful to make a regular date to check the relevant industry and business sector tabs on the websites of quality newspapers, like the Financial Times, and online industry magazines.